jbiglangawa/bootiful-calculator/README.md

-# Challenge #2: Bootiful Calculator
+# Challenge #2: Bootiful Calculator | SwingSpringer entry
+Entry for the [Shaunwild97's](https://github.com/Shaunwild97/CodingChallenges/tree/master/bootiful-calculator) Coding challenge from the Java Discord server.
+I recommend to use [VS Code](https://code.visualstudio.com/) for the workspace.
+The project is built using Spring Boot version 2.4.3 and [AdoptOpenJDK version 11.0.10](https://adoptopenjdk.net/), but any version of Java 8 and above will work.

+## Concept

 Bespoke Bitcoin Solutions Ltd. thank you for your work - helping them find out the lowest bitcoin prices.
 They have now decided, in a bid to save money, they're going to stop buying calculators for the office and instead, they're going to